THE LETTING GO is a participatory art practice, which uses bloodline tattooing as part of a holistic, ritualised experience.

 Day 1, Jennifer’s Letting Go, 2014

-The Letting Go process can assist in helping to overcome a personal obstacle by
+THE LETTING GO can assist in helping to overcome a personal obstacle by

 - identifying and naming